InnovationEvent/Instructions/README.md

 # Event Instructions
+Read on if you have registered for participation in one of our Hands-On Blockchain event.
+It is very important that you come prepared for the workshop.

+# What does it mean to be prepared?
+* You MUST get your own machine (PC/Mac/Linux - all good)
+* Minimum Recommended: 8GB RAM, 50GB Disk space, Decent CPU
+* You MUST have administrative rights on the machine
+* You MUST be able to connect to public wi-fi
+* You MUST install/setup various software that will be needed for workshop
+* You MUST have basic knowledge/understanding of programming

+If you do not meet the above requirements, we suggest that you un-register and plan for a future event as you would not benefit from the workshop.

-This repository has instructions on the installation of various tools that are used as part of the 2nd half of the workshop where you will working hands-on.
-Please select the instructions based on the event you are attending:
+# Please select the instructions based on the event you are attending:

 # InsureTech/Hartford  Oct 11, 2017